zwaldowski/Silencio/README.md

 `SourceKitService` crashes slow down Xcode.
 As it turns out, this is because of the bezel it displays at that time.
 Inhibit that, speed up Xcode.

+*IMPORTANT*: This is only guaranteed to be helpful in Xcode 6.0, 6.1, and 6.2.
+In 6.3 rumor has it that this behavior is improved.

 ## Terminology

 * `SourceKit`/`SourceKitService`: The framework and XPC service (respectively) responsible for Swift.